What Is a Good Mortgage Rate in Today’s Market? | 2024

 Shop around to find your best interest rate

 Mortgage lenders personalize your interest rates based on your credit history and other factors, including your credit score and loan-to-value ratio.
-So you won’t know your rate options until you apply and get pre-approved.
+So you won’t know your rate options or what is a good mortgage rate until you apply and get pre-approved.

 Your first quote may not be your best interest rate.
 Be sure to apply with several lenders so you can compare Loan Estimates and find your best deal.